 When the shares are retired, the capital stock account is reduced by its par value.
-The excess of cost over par value upon retirement is debited to the following accounts in the order given: (1) additional paid-in capital to the extent of the specific or average additional paid-in capital when the shares are issued, and (2) retained earnings.
+The excess of cost over par value upon in accounts following the (1) additional paid-in capital to the extent of the specific or average additional paid-in capital when the shares are issued, and to (2) retained earnings.
 When shares are sold, the treasury stock account is credited and reduced by the weighted average cost of the shares sold.
 The excess of any consideration over the cost is credited to additional paid-in capital.